jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Another thing interesting in these kinds of objects is Changed events.
 Perhaps this might become something standard too.

 In types I always want changed events for the sub objects.
 The only reason I don’t add them for all sub objects is that it’s more code writing and Visual Basic may make the program heavier.
 Symbol however, doesn’t put anything unused in the compiled code.
-Oh, dang, it does when a type with a load of changed events is a public member of the module.
+Oh, dang, it might when a type with a load of changed events is a public member of the module.
 Hmmm... perhaps changed events might become a standard thing.
 That way you can really respond to any change without having to ...

 Darn, I should also add programming methodology issues in this book.
 Most of which might be explained at the end.
 < >